Sat April 28, 2012

 So, you know, when you have Washington in this lending game, this is what you get.
-You really get this calculations based on politics and not based on what the market will dictate or the risk of the student.
+You really get these calculations based on politics; and not based on what the market will dictate, or the risk of the student.

-BURKE: I think that every American who thinks that it would be in their best interests would ultimately help them in their career path down the road, that wants to pursue that should certainly have access and options.
-But whether or not President Obama's plan to have the highest proportion of college graduates in the world by 2020 - and that is the administration's data goal.
-Whether or not that is a good plan pushing every student into college regardless of what they want to do down the long run, I think that's questionable.
-And that could even be part of the reason we are where we are today, with so many students, with a trillion dollars in student loan debt.
+BURKE: I think that every American who thinks that it would be in their best interests would ultimately help them in their career path down the road - that wants to pursue that, should certainly have access and options.
+But whether or not President Obama's plan to have the highest proportion of college graduates in the world by 2020 - and that is the administration's stated goal - whether or not that is a good plan - pushing every student into college, regardless of what they want to do down the long run - I think that's questionable.
+And that could even be part of the reason we are where we are today; with so many students - with a trillion dollars in student loan debt.

-REPRESENTATIVE HANSEN CLARKE: First of all, if a borrower pays on their loans according to 10 years based on their income, they are likely not to have much loan debt left over.
+REP. HANSEN CLARKE: First of all, if a borrower pays on their loans according to 10 years based on their income, they are likely not to have much loan debt left over.
 Second, right now, we're already paying the cost of not having the jobs that could be created by our college graduates who are saddled with all this debt.
-And the money that it would use to pay off the loans that are going to be forgiven - I'm just redirecting money that we as taxpayers are already spending in Iraq and Afghanistan.
-I'm just taking a fraction of the savings of drawing down our troops to help forgive loans, I mean, that's really in our nation's best interest.
+And the money that it would use to pay off the loans that are going to be forgiven - I'm just redirecting money that we, as taxpayers, are already spending in Iraq and Afghanistan.
+I'm just taking a fraction of the savings of drawing down our troops, to help forgive loans.
+I mean, that's really in our nation's best interest.

 So the cost of forgiving the student loans, that's a minor cost.
 Instead of spending that money in Iraq and Afghanistan, we'll be redirecting a fraction of the savings to help cover some of the student loan forgiveness.

-RAZ: That's Michigan Congressman Hansen Clarke.
+RAZ: That's Michigan congressman Hansen Clarke.
 By the way, for-profit institutions are responsible for the largest share of student loan defaults.
 Just 9 percent of college students are enrolled at for-profit universities, but they account for 44 percent of all student defaults.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.